Don’t Drive Much? This Auto Insurance Company Lets You Pay By The Mile

 Car insurance can be a funny thing.
 It varies based on where you live, your age, and the type of car you drive.
 But one thing that isn’t generally considered is how much you’re actually on the road – until now.
 Metromile has revolutionized the way car insurance works, charging customers on a pay-per-mile basis.

-The company was created for people who drive less than 200 miles per week.
-That’s 65% of Americans, so most people can benefit from the service.
-If you fit into that category, you could join those who are already saving an average of $500 per year with Metromile in California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia, and Washington.
+You could join those who are already saving an average of $500 per year with Metromile in California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia, and Washington.

 Click here to get a free quote and see how much you could be saving.